hhhhaaarry/vue-grid-overlay/README.md

 ## Usage

 First, import the `Grid Overlay` component into your view/page or app.vue file.
-Add `GridOverlay` to your `App.vue` to make it available throughout your application.
+Add `Grid Overlay` to your `App.vue` to make it available throughout your application.
 ```vue
 <template>
 <div id="app">